Skip to main content

 Advancing Public Sector Sustainability Reporting

-Public sector-specific sustainability reporting standards will encourage transparency, allowing governments to be held accountable for the long-term impacts of their interventions, and enabling better-informed decision-making.
-Reporting on climate change is one of the most important issues in sustainability reporting, which also encompasses environmental, social and governance issues.
+Public sector-specific sustainability reporting standards will encourage transparency, allowing governments to be held accountable for the long-term impacts of their interventions, enabling better-informed decision-making and access to critical financing streams including access to capital market inflows.

 The World Bank’s January 31, 2022 report, 'Sovereign Climate and Nature Reporting,' provided welcome further impetus to the critical issue of advancing sustainability reporting in the public sector.
 The report statistics that sovereign bonds make up almost 40% of the US$100 trillion global bond market is particularly striking.
 Together with the fact that national public sector expenditure is often the same percentage or more of GDP, this underlines both the urgency and importance of filling the current guidance gap.

-At its December 2022 meeting, considering the urgency of this issue, the IPSASB decided to commence the scoping of three potential public sector specific sustainability reporting projects pending securing the resources needed to begin guidance development.
-This decision builds on IPSASB’s 25 years of public sector standard setting experience as well as the strong global stakeholder support for the proposals in its Consultation Paper, Advancing Public Sector Sustainability Reporting
+In December 2022, the IPSASB decided to commence the scoping of three potential public sector specific sustainability reporting projects pending securing the resources needed to begin guidance development.
+This decision builds on IPSASB’s 25 years of public sector standard setting experience as well as the strong global stakeholder support for the proposals in its Consultation Paper, Advancing Public Sector Sustainability Reporting.

 • General Requirements for Disclosure of Sustainability-related Financial Information,